IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 2. **Restaurant Service**:
    - Responsible for managing restaurant-specific data, such as menus and available food items.
-   - Interacts with the search service to display restaurants to users and with the order service to notify about new orders.
+   - Interacts with the search service to display restaurants to Diners and with the order service to notify about new orders.

 3. **Order Management**:
    - Helps in managing the state and notifications related to orders from restaurants.